-Jay N. Trumbull, Chairman, Panama City.
-President/Owner of Trumbull Bottled Water, Inc. Owns and operates six Culligan dealerships from Tallahassee to Mobile, Alabama.
-Currently serves on the Bay County Planning Commission, Panama City Housing Authority, Bay Medical Board Foundation, and the Board of Directors for Bay Bank and Trust.
+Jay N. Trumbull, Vice-Chairman, Panama City.
+President/Owner of Trumbull Bottled Water, Inc. Currently serves on the Bay County Planning Commission, Panama City Housing Authority, Bay Medical Board Foundation, and has just finished his term on the Bay County Chamber of Commerce.
+Also serves on the Board of Directors for Bay Bank and Trust and serves on several boards within his industry: Culligan Dealers of North America and on the Culligan Dealer Advisory Council.
+Appointed in March, 2011.
+Term ends September 30, 2019.